choudeshell/techbash-k3s-workshop/readme.md

 This workshop is intended for beginner (introductory and overview) skill levels.
 This workshop will be slow paced to ensure that attendees are successful in:

-- Creating their own production-ready Kubernetes instance
+- Getting a Kubernetes instance up & running
 - Understanding basic of Kubernetes
 - Kubernetes tooling, command line and debugging